-Council has commissioned a Drought Supply Plan to explore future supply options, by the same consultants who recently completed a similar study for Southern Downs Regional Council.
-The Drought Supply Plan will identify all of our available options like bores, blending and any dead storage supply and will assist Council in securing any funding we may need in this difficult period.
+Council has a Drought Supply Plan to identify all of our available options like bores, blending and any dead storage supply and will assist Council in securing any funding we may need in this difficult period.

 Why are some gardens looking very green despite the current restrictions?

-Residents may have rainwater tanks, bores or riparian licences.
+Residents may have rainwater tanks, private bores or riparian licences.
 These are outside of Council’s jurisdiction.
-Council encourages those residents using alternative water supplies to erect signage acknowledging this.
+Council encourages reasonable use of water and that those residents using alternative water supplies erect signage acknowledging this.

 Who do I report water theft to?

 Water is a valuable commodity, and unfortunately we are already aware of individuals doing the wrong thing.
 All theft of water in the region, including tampering with Council water meters, is a police matter and should be reported to the Queensland Police.